particl/ccs-front/what-is-ccs/index.md

 ## Proposals

-There are many different types of proposals that can be pushed to the PCS, all with their own goals in mind.
+There are many different types of proposals that can be pushed to the CCS, all with their own goals in mind.
 Some proposals can involve funding, such as coding new software, developing third party resources, travel reimbursement for conference presenters, or hiring skilled individuals.
 Other types of proposals don't necessarily involve funds, but rather votes.
 This can include protocol changes, Community Fund staking, inflation rate modifications, and etc.

-The PCS is a way for the community to propose initiatives, request money, and find out consensus on various ideas while utilizing the Particl team as an escrow.
-The PCS is forked from Zcoin's ZCS, which is forked from Monero's CCS.
+The CCS is a way for the community to propose initiatives, request money, and find out consensus on various ideas while utilizing the Particl team as an escrow.
+The CCS is forked from Zcoin's ZCS, which is forked from Monero's CCS.

-## PCS Proposal Standard Flow
+## CCS Proposal Standard Flow

-The standard PCS workflow is as follows:
+The standard CCS workflow is as follows:

 1. An individual or team (henceforth 'proposer') has an idea to improve the Particl ecosystem that requires funds.
-2. The proposer creates a PCS proposal, understanding the rules and expectations presented in the following section, and makes a Merge Request (MR) to the PCS Proposals repository on Particl's Github instance.
-All steps to submit this Merge Request can be found [here](/how-to-pcs/).
+2. The proposer creates a CCS proposal, understanding the rules and expectations presented in the following section, and makes a Merge Request (MR) to the CCS Proposals repository on Particl's Github instance.
+All steps to submit this Merge Request can be found [here](/how-to-ccs/).
 3. The community discusses the pros and cons of the proposal, and offers feedback and critique.
 4. The proposer changes the proposal (if necessary), utilizing the feedback and critique of the community.
 5. Repeat steps 3 and 4 as needed.